Monmouthshire (historic)

-The eastern part of the county is mainly agricultural, while the western valleys had rich mineral resources.
+The eastern part of the county was mainly agricultural, while the western valleys had rich mineral resources.
 This led to the area becoming highly industrialised with coal mining and iron working being major employers from the 18th century to the late 20th century.
-The five largest towns are Newport, Cwmbran, Pontypool, Ebbw Vale and Abergavenny.
+Its five largest towns were Newport, Cwmbran, Pontypool, Ebbw Vale and Abergavenny.

-The Laws of Wales Acts of the 16th century ensured that the whole of Wales (including Monmouthshire) was to be treated as part of England, removing any anomalies between the Principality of Wales (created by Edward III), the Welsh Marches (run by the Marcher Lords) and the rest of the country.
-This was reinforced by the Wales and Berwick Act 1746 which confirmed that Wales was part of England.
-However, due to a provision in the Laws of Wales Acts that Monmouthshire was to be part of a different Court Circuit to the other Welsh counties, there remained a belief that Monmouthshire had a different status to the other 12 Welsh counties and had been annexed (by itself) to England.
-A persistent reference in law to 'Wales and Monmouthshire' - as in the Sunday Closing (Wales) Act 1881, which was extended to Monmouthshire in 1915 - suggested that Monmouthshire's Welsh status was ambiguous, with it considered mistakenly by some to be part of England during this time.
-The Welsh Language Act 1967 repealed the provisions of the Wales and Berwick Act relating to Wales, and the county's inclusion in Wales was clarified by the Local Government Act 1972, the same act that changed the structure of local government within the county and effectively abolished all offices and functions of the County of Monmouthshire.
+Monmouthshire's Welsh status was ambiguous between the 16th and 20th centuries, with it considered by some to be part of England during this time; its legal inclusion in Wales was clarified by the Local Government Act 1972, the same act that changed the structure of local government within the county.

 History

 Formation

 The "county or shire of Monmouth" was formed from parts of the Welsh Marches by the Laws in Wales Act 1535.
 According to the Act the shire consisted of all Honours, Lordships, Castles, Manors, Lands, Tenements and Hereditaments, lying or being within the Compass or Precinct of the following Lordships, Townships, Parishes, Commotes and Cantrefs... in the Country of Wales: